 - 1. Functioning piano lab is required for keyboard, music fundamentals, comprehensive musicianship and other courses. - 2.
 Lab computers and peripheral digital equipment used as part of several core music department classes including Fundamentals, Comprehensive Musicianship, Electronic Music.
 Much of the current, non-updated software is incompatible with versions purchased by students. - 3.
 The practice room locks will be used by students and faculty.
 The need has been identified as students have left rooms unlocked, allowing access by unauthorized people-a health and safety issue previously identified.
-Without this equipment, unauthorized persons may be able to enter the practice rooms, creating health, safety, and liability issues for the college, and putting expensive equipment at risk for loss or damage - V.F.1 Facility Request: 1.
+Without this equipment, unauthorized persons may be able to enter the practice rooms, creating health, safety, and liability issues for the college, and putting expensive equipment at risk for loss or damage. - V.F.1 Facility Request: 1.
 Expansion of practice room facilities. - 2.
-Jazz practice facility with audio/multimedia playback system. - 3.
-Ability to reserve VPAC a year in advance and to have priority over non-college groups. - 4.
+Jazz practice facility with audio/multimedia playback system (See V.E.3). - 3.
 A recording studio - V.F.2 Facility Justification: 1.
 Currently the number of students transferring without a degree is much higher than the number getting a degree.
-As the new Associates Degree for Transfer program is implemented and expands, the numbers of degrees and transfers should be nearly the same and, in this program, the new program students enroll in a privates lessons course that requires concurrent enrollment in other courses, thereby increasing enrollment. - 2.
+When the new Associates Degree for Transfer program is implemented and expands, the numbers of degrees and transfers should be nearly the same.
+In this program, students enroll in a privates lessons course that requires concurrent enrollment in other courses, thereby increasing enrollment. - 2.
 The Jazz practice facility with audio/multimedia playback system will provide students enrolled in classes in jazz performance techniques classes with a lab in which to use practice and drill software.
 The facility will incorporate audio playback equipment, computer, and "Band in a Box" software.
 These courses are major ensemble and applied music courses that are central to the ADT in music and other transfer patterns. - 3.
-It is not possible to plan festivals and major events within the current policy- which states we can only reserve the facility AFTER the start of the CURRENT quarter- and only during certain weeks of the quarter.
-In order to appear legitimate to outside groups and clinicians, we need to be able to guarantee venue space.

-4. In order to better serve students, a recording studio is being requested in order to give transferring students record of their performances and compositions.
+In order to better serve students, a recording studio is being requested in order to give transferring students recordings of their performances and compositions.
 These recordings better the students' chances of advancing academic levels, applying for jobs, and being able to enter music competitions.

-V.G Equity Planning and Support: Based on data from Instructional Research from the past few years, our "most vulnerable" student cohort appears to be African American students whose success rates are below the 60% threshold.
+(While Foothill College has a fully developed recording arts program, De Anza Music students need access to the technology without having to enroll in a class at Foothill). - V.G Equity Planning and Support: Based on data from Instructional Research from the past few years, our "most vulnerable" student cohort appears to be African American students whose success rates are below the 60% threshold.
 We have described some of our specific responses to this concern earlier in section III of this report.

-The department has seen significant improvement in overall student success rate among all students, including students in targeted groups.
-During the most recent year for which data are available, the success rate for targeted students in Music rose from the previous 61% level to 67%, which is virtually the same now as the college rate.
+After several years of improvement, The department has seen small reductions of overall student success rate among students in targeted groups - African Americans, Pacific Islanders, Filipinx, and Latinx.
+During the most recent year for which data are available, the success rate for targeted students in Music rose from the previous 61% level to a high of 69% in 2015-2016, to 62%, in 2017-18.